Kate Crawford

-Kate Crawford (born 1974) is an Australian researcher, writer and academic who studies the social and political implications of artificial intelligence.
-She is based in New York and works as a principal researcher at Microsoft Research (Social Media Collective), the co-founder and former director of research at the AI Now Institute at NYU, a visiting professor at the MIT Center for Civic Media, a senior fellow at the Information Law Institute at NYU, and an associate professor in the Journalism and Media Research Centre at the University of New South Wales.
-She is also a member of the WEF's Global Agenda Council on Data-Driven Development.
+Kate Crawford (born 1974) is an Australian researcher, writer, and academic who studies the social and political implications of artificial intelligence.

+She is based in New York and works as a principal researcher at Microsoft Research.
+She is the co-founder and former director of research at the AI Now Institute at New York University, former visiting professor at the MIT Center for Civic Media, former senior fellow at the Information Law Institute at NYU, and former associate professor in the Journalism and Media Research Centre at the University of New South Wales.
+She is also a member of the World Economic Forum's Global Agenda Council on Data-Driven Development.

 Crawford’s research focuses on social change and media technologies, particularly on the intersection of humans, mobile devices, and social networks.
 Her research examines how AI affects various aspects of human life, such as gender, race, and economic status.
 She argues that AI systems are not neutral or objective, but rather reflect and reinforce existing systems of power and inequality.
-She also explores the environmental and ethical impacts of AI, as well as the historical and cultural contexts of its development.
+She also explores the ethics and environmental impact, as well as the historical and cultural contexts of its development.
 She has published on cultures of technology use and the way media histories inform the present, and has exhibited creative works in music and art at museums such as the Museum of Modern Art in New York and the Victoria and Albert Museum in London.

-Background
+Career

-Crawford was previously part of the Canberra electronic music duo B(if)tek (along with Nicole Skeltys) and released three albums between 1998 and 2003.
+Crawford was part of the Canberra electronic music duo B(if)tek (along with Nicole Skeltys) and they released three albums between 1998 and 2003.
 Crawford co-founded the Sydney-based Deluxe Mood Recordings record label and is a member of the Clan Analogue music collective.

-As a writer Crawford has written for The Sydney Morning Herald and Foreign Policy.
-She was a Fellow of the Centre for Policy Development and in March 2008 she was selected as one of 1000 Australians to attend the Australia 2020 Summit in Canberra on 19–20 April 2008.
+Crawford has written for The Sydney Morning Herald and Foreign Policy.
+She was a fellow of the Centre for Policy Development and in March 2008 she was selected as one of 1000 Australians to attend the Australia 2020 Summit in Canberra on 19–20 April 2008.

 She is a member of the feminist collective Deep Lab.

-In 2017 Crawford established the research institute AI Now Institute with Meredith Whittaker.
+In 2017 Crawford established the AI Now Institute with Meredith Whittaker.
 It is associated with New York University Tandon School of Engineering.

-In 2019 she was the inaugural holder of the AI & Justice visiting chair at École Normale Supérieure in Paris, in partnership with the Fondation Abeona.
+In 2019 she was the inaugural holder of the AI and Justice Visiting Chair at the École Normale Supérieure in Paris, in partnership with the Abeona Foundation.